Chronic Pelvic Pain

 Pelvic pain is common.

 Pelvic Pain affects 1 in 5 women at some time in their life – yet it’s a condition that is rarely discussed.
-Pelvic pain can be continual or cyclical; it can be related to periods and/or mid-cycle; it can present as pain with intercourse, bowel or bladder pain, pelvic muscle pain or pelvic nerve type pain, and commonly two or more types of pain may be present.
-It can also be associated with generally feeling unwell, tired, low or anxious in mood.
+In medical terms pelvic pain can include dysmenorrhoea, pre-menstrual symptoms, endometriosis, adenomyosis, vulvodynia, dyspareunia, vaginismus, irritable bowel syndrome, painful bladder syndrome (formerly known as interstitial cystitis), pudendal neuralgia, and pelvic myofascial pain.
+In common terms pelvic pain can be continual or on and off; it can be related to periods and/or mid-cycle; it can present as pain with intercourse, bowel or bladder pain, pelvic muscle pain or pelvic nerve type pain, and commonly two or more types of pain may be present.
+It can also be associated with headaches, bloating, generally feeling unwell, tired, low or anxious mood.
 When you first develop pain, it is important to see your doctor to check if the pain indicates something that needs immediate investigation and/or treatment.
 Unfortunately, even with the best care, some women still have pain.
 There may be nothing to find on scans or tests, but pain persists.

 When pelvic pain becomes chronic.